ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-10-15-developing-on-windows.md

 <span class="firstcharacter">R</span>ecently, I've been developing on a Windows
-machine, and it was a magical experience.
+machine, and it was surprisingly fun.
 At first, I was anxious because of my previous experience with Windows.
-Five years ago, installation instructions won't *just work*, each step needs a workaround ([cygwin](https://cygwin.com), [MSYS2](https://msys2.org), [Git Bash on Windows](gitforwindows.org) etc.), and more.
+Five years ago, installation instructions won't *just work*, each step needs a workaround ([cygwin](https://cygwin.com), [MSYS2](https://msys2.org), [Git Bash on Windows](gitforwindows.org) etc.), and a whole lot more.
 It was unpleasant.
-However, the ecosystem has changed for the better!
+Now, I feel like the ecosystem has changed for the better.

 In this blogpost, I'll share some of the steps I took to make my machine developer-friendly.
+Hope you find these helpful as much as I did:

+- Install WSL2 and get the Windows Terminal
+- Prettify your Powershell Prompt with Oh-My-Posh
+- Install Windows Powertoys for more control
+- Keep track of Windows Updates

 ## Install WSL2 and get the Windows Terminal